-Transmit a SISO PPDU if the MIMO channel was busy during an interval of PIFS immediately preceding the start of the TXOP.
+Transmit a SISO PPDU using the same DMG antenna that obtains the TXOP or cancel the hybrid beamforming protocolif the MIMO channel was busy during an interval of PIFS immediately preceding the start of the TXOP.

 Restart the channel access attempt by invoking the backoff procedure as specified in 10.22.2 (HCF contention based channel access (EDCA)) as though the medium is busy as indicated by either physical or virtual CS and the backoff timer has a value of 0.